 In some source investment countries that allow for a relief at source procedure (e.g. Italy), where the account owner has an omnibus account, prior to the income distribution record date/pay date, it has to inform the account servicer of the tax rates and breakdown of the eligible balance to be used to pay the income proceeds.

-We have provided an overview of the way the income and tax breakdown should be managed according to both methods described in the introduction to this market practice:
+We have provided an overview of the way the income and tax breakdown should be managed, according to both methods described in the introduction to this market practice, in case of mandatory income distribution events (Interest Payment [INTR] or Cash Distribution [DVCA]):

 Scenario 1